bihealth/bih-cluster/bih-cluster/docs/connecting/from-external.md

 From there, you can connect to the BIH HPC system.

 You need to apply for extended VPN access to be able to access the BIH VDI.
-The form, partly pre-filled, can be found [here](https://intranet.charite.de/fileadmin/user_upload/portal/service/service_06_geschaeftsbereiche/service_06_14_it/VPN-Zusatzantrag_O.pdf).
+The form can be found [here](https://intranet.charite.de/fileadmin/user_upload/portal/service/service_06_geschaeftsbereiche/service_06_14_it/VPN-Zusatzantrag_O.pdf).
 It is important to tick **Dienst(e)**, enter **HTTPS** and as target `view.bihealth.org`.
 Please write to [bih-it-team@bihealth.de](bih-it-team@bihealth.de) with the request to access the [BIH VDI](https://view.bihealth.org).

-When the access has been set up, follow the instructions on [client configuration](/connect/configure-ssh) for Windows, after logging in to the [BIH VDI](https://view.bihealth.org).
+When the access has been set up, follow the instructions on [client configuration](../configure-ssh/windows) for Windows, after logging in to the [BIH VDI](https://view.bihealth.org).